Weeb-Linux/BambooSound/README.md

 2. Run one of the following commands:

-  Stable version: v1.3.1 (master branch)
+  Stable version: v1.0 (master branch)

-  `wget -P ~/.config/PulseEffects/output/ https://raw.githubusercontent.com/Wello6143/BambooSound/master/bamboo.json`

-  Beta version: v1.4rc4 (beta branch)

-  `wget -P ~/.config/PulseEffects/output/ https://raw.githubusercontent.com/Wello6143/BambooSound/beta/bamboo.json`
+  `wget -P ~/.config/PulseEffects/output/ https://raw.githubusercontent.com/Weeb-Linux/BambooSound/master/bamboo.json`

 3. Open PulseEffects, click on `Presets` in the top right of the window and choose `Apply` while hovering over `bamboo`.

 ## Notes